flowershow/flowershow-app/content/notes/Nx.md

 // ...
 ```

-- library is not jus a code put into a separate folder
+- library is not just a code put into a separate folder
   - each library should have a "public API" exposed by its `index.ts` file
   - it forces developers into an "API thinking" (what should be exposed and what should be kept private)
 - library doesn't have to be general purpose (consumed by multiple projects)